jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 Historically it was permitted to have just one Device Owner on a device that wielded all power over the `DevicePolicyManager` APIs, the on-device APIs used to control and manage a managed Android device.

-The Device Policy Resolution Framework has been introduced to handle conflicts when, in Android 14, more than one Device Policy Management Agent (an admin application) with the role [`DEVICE_POLICY_MANAGEMENT`](https://android.googlesource.com/platform/packages/modules/Permission/+/7816a6a2bfed3e4727f6b6f767a3e0f825dce880/PermissionController/res/xml/roles.xml#1130) (granted only by an OEM) starts making calls to implement one of several (not all) policies on-device.
+The Device Policy Resolution Framework has been introduced to handle conflicts when, in Android 14, more than one Device Policy Management Agent (an admin application) with the role [`DEVICE_POLICY_MANAGEMENT`](https://android.googlesource.com/platform/packages/modules/Permission/+/7816a6a2bfed3e4727f6b6f767a3e0f825dce880/PermissionController/res/xml/roles.xml#1130) starts making calls to implement one of several (not all) policies on-device.

+Only an OEM can grant this permission to an application, so rest assured this isn't going to be a return to the days of [Device Admin](/android/android-enterprise-vs-device-administrator-legacy-enrolment/), though there's certainly a whiff of familiarity here.

-The obvious use case for this is financing, above, as the Device Lock application/APEX preload runs on the same `DevicePolicyManager` APIs as your typical EMM Device Policy Controller (DPC).
+The obvious use case for this is financing, above, as the Device Lock application/APEX when preloaded by an OEM into a device works on the same `DevicePolicyManager` APIs as your typical EMM Device Policy Controller (DPC).

 Of course because an OEM can grant applications the role of `DEVICE_POLICY_MANAGEMENT`, it's not infeasible to assume this may be leveraged in the future outside of the two use cases already explained here.
 When an application is granted the `DEVICE_POLICY_MANAGEMENT`, here are the permissions it'll be able to leverage: